Fraud Blocker

 Arizona LHA License Renewal Requirements

-In Arizona, the process for renewing your licensed health aide certification is straightforward, but it comes with specific requirements that must be met.
 One of the key requirements for license renewal is that you complete continuing education to stay current with industry standards and maintain your proficiency in patient care.
 Additionally, you must work a certain number of hours within the healthcare field.

 These are the most common renewal requirements for Arizona LHA professionals: